MARK INDREBO - PRESIDENT

 Originally from North Idaho, Charlotte lives with her husband, Kit, and golden retriever, Mabel, in Mount Vernon.
 She enjoys the beauty of the North Cascades via backpacking/hiking, backcountry skiing, and tasting the fine microbrews Western Washington has to offer.
 Charlotte has a Bachelor's of Science in Conservation Biology from the University of Idaho and a graduate certificate in fisheries Management from Oregon State University.
 She works for the Stillaguamish Tribe of Indians Natural resources Department as a Fisheries Biologist, working to protect the Tribe's Treaty Rights.
 Charlotte is excited to support Sound Salmon Solutions as they carry out their very important mission of restoring salmon habitat and educating the public.

-ANNA HECKMAN - board member
+ANNA HECKMAN - Director

 URBAN FORESTER, CITY OF EVERETT